 Internal notification system

-• protection of privacy and personal data and security of networks and information systems.
+- protection of personal data, privacy and security of electronic communications networks and information systems,

 Who is the internal notification system intended for?

-In accordance with Act No. 171/2023 Coll., on the protection of whistleblowers (hereinafter referred to as the “Act”, in Czech), TGM WRI, p. r. i., established an internal notification system as a mandatory entity (hereinafter referred to as “INS TGM WRI”) and designated the relevant person responsible for receiving and investigating reports of illegal activity and other actions under the law.
+In accordance with the law, the TGM WRI has established an internal notification system (hereinafter referred to as the “INS VÚV TGM”) as a mandatory entity and has designated the relevant person responsible for receiving and investigating reports of illegal conduct and other actions pursuant to the law.

 Notification via INS TGM WRI